 Evaluating high value options on behalf of purchasers

 In addition to releasing these tools to the purchaser community, CPR will evaluate the current capabilities of many mental health vendors on its behalf.
 The goal is to help purchasers make more informed decisions about which mental health solutions can best meet their needs moving forward.
 CPR will release the insights it garners from this work in a State of the Mental Health Care Marketplace report for its 30+ members later this year.

 “The ecosystem of mental health solutions is evolving rapidly,” said Michelle Harika, Chief Clinical Officer, Equity Healthcare.
 “By doing a comprehensive review of the solutions available, CPR is directly empowering its members to discern which are rooted in clinical evidence and really advancing our options.”

 Hear directly from employers and innovators

-On Tuesday, May 1, 2018 from 1:00 pm– 3:30 pm EDT, CPR will host a virtual forum featuring leading employers who will discuss their biggest challenges with mental health care services and their priorities for the future.
+On Tuesday, May 1, 2018 from 1:00 pm– 3:30 pm EDT, CPR hosted a virtual forum featuring leading employers who will discuss their biggest challenges with mental health care services and their priorities for the future.
 The event will also spotlight select mental health vendors, including Optum, AbleTo, and meQuilibirum, who will share how they are working to address gaps in access, quality, and integration between mental health and medical care.
-Click here for additional details and to register for the event.
+Click here for additional details.

 CPR’s diverse membership includes Aon Hewitt, the Commonwealth of Massachusetts Group Insurance Commission, The Dow Chemical Company, Equity Healthcare, Pitney Bowes, Willis Towers Watson, and many other large private and public purchasers.